 –no-save option

-–no-save option is used when we want to install the package however we do not want the package to be listed under any dependency section.
+–no-save option is used when we want to install a package but do not want the package to be listed under any dependencies section.

 Syntax: